darrenks/atlas/README.md

 The techniques presented in the tutorial are applicable to other lazy languages like Haskell, they will just be more verbose (because zipWith isn't done implicitly or maybe require a helper function here and there).
 Even if you are not interested in Atlas or already know about circular programming, I hope this will be an interesting read, it presents how you can implement foldr with circular programming (something I have not seen anywhere else) and therefore create a very simple basis for a programming language.

 The purpose of this README is to teach you about circular programming without you having to know anything about Atlas already.
 However it assumes some familiarity with laziness.
-Just note, there is no precedence in Atlas, code is evaluated right to left.
+Just note, there is no precedence in Atlas, code is evaluated left to right.
 If you want to get into the nitty gritty of Atlas specifically, check out the [docs folder](docs/), it has some cool features that are omitted in this README to keep it simple.

 You can run code by downloading the Atlas source and saving your Atlas code to a file then running: